hatemhosny/racing-bars/website/docs/guides/labels.md

 ## Position

-By default, the bar labels are positioned on the bars.
+By default, the bar labels are positioned inside the bars.

 Example: